 |—||and the glory|

 For Thine Is the Kingdom and the Power and the Glory Forever: How Did It Get In Some Bibles?

 What is the historical evidence in favor of the disputed line?
-There are ancient manuscripts of Matthew that include the line “for thine is the kingdom and the power and glory forever.
+Some ancient manuscripts of Matthew include the line “for thine is the kingdom and the power and glory forever.
 Amen.”
-The most reliable ancient manuscripts, which are usually distinguished by characteristics such as their early age, do not include the line.
+The most reliable ancient manuscripts, usually distinguished by characteristics such as their early age, do not include the line.

 Many scholars believe that the disputed line was a liturgical doxology that became included in one manuscript and then eventually many more.